-There is an endless number of people who’d love to tell you how their business succeeded with a particular pricing/marketing/advertising strategy.
+Many people love to tell you how their business succeeded with a particular pricing/marketing/advertising strategy.
 I’m not saying that you can’t learn lessons from other businesses’ success stories, but the question is, can you benefit from following their advice?
-You can, or even, you should test whether their tactics work for your business.
+You can or should test whether their tactics work for your company.
 But if they don’t, there is no point in insisting on them.

-Not every business can benefit from the common strategies that work well for most businesses.
-Your business may have unique characteristics and problems that require somewhat uncommon solutions.
-An out of common pricing strategy can do wonders for your business, and here we’re about to learn 5 of them.
+Only some businesses can benefit from the common strategies that work well for most companies.
+Your business may have unique characteristics and problems that require unique solutions.
+Unique pricing strategy can do wonders for your business; here, we will learn six rare techniques.

 If you’re ready, let’s dive in.

 Free Plus Shipping

 If an online store doesn’t charge a product fee but asks for the shipping cost, it pursues a free pricing strategy.

 Of course, it’s not for all types of e-commerce stores, but there is a rationale behind it.

 Some retailers buy extremely cheap from suppliers, say 30 cents for a unit, and profit from the shipping fee.
 Or, as a part of a dropshipping strategy, a producer can pursue this strategy for low-cost products.

 Some stores add the production cost to the shipping fee and make it seem like they don’t charge the price, but dishonesty never brings desirable results.
 Instead, this uncommon pricing strategy can negatively affects the public opinion on the safety of online shopping.